 Global conflicts have become increasingly more complex, and often, external nations choose to intervene.
 However, interventions can often be indirect in the form of proxy actors.
 Why do states choose to use third parties to intervene in other nation’s civil wars and political conflicts?
 Doug Becker discusses the phenomenon of proxy warfare with Andrew Mumford.

 Andrew Mumford is an Associate Professor in Politics and International Relations at the University of Nottingham.
-Mumford is an expert in the historical and contemporary political management of warfare and is the author of Counterinsurgency Wars and the Anglo-American Alliance: The Special Relationship on the Rocks.
+He is an expert in the historical and contemporary political management of warfare and is the author of Counterinsurgency Wars and the Anglo-American Alliance: The Special Relationship on the Rocks.

-This interview was originally aired on the Scholars’ Circle.
-To access our archive of episodes and download this interview click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.